Santana (band): 2002–2012: Dealing with newfound success

-2013–present: Reunion of the classic line-up, Corazón, Santana IV, and Africa Speaks
+2013–2020: Reunion of the classic line-up, Corazón, Santana IV, and Africa Speaks

-On 2 February 2013, Carlos Santana confirmed that he would reunite his classic line-up, most of whom played Woodstock with him in 1969.
+In February 2013, Carlos Santana confirmed that he would reunite his classic line-up, most of whom played Woodstock with him in 1969.
 Santana stated that he was reuniting the group with the intention of recording new music.
 Confirmed for the reunion were Neal Schon, who was in the band in the early 1970s where he traded lead guitar work with Santana before leaving with founding Santana singer-organist Gregg Rolie in 1973 to form Journey; drummer Mike Shrieve and percussionist Mike Carabello.
 Santana said of Rolie, who played with Ringo Starr's All-Starr Band for the last two years, "I'm pretty sure Gregg's going to do it."
 In February 2013, Rolie told Radio.com, "it's (the reunion) just a matter of putting it together and going and doing it.
 I would do it.
 I think it's a great idea.
 People would love it.
 It could be great!"

-In the meantime, on 6 May 2014 Santana released a new studio album entitled Corazón and on 9 September 2014, Corazón – Live from Mexico: Live It to Believe It, a new live album (on CD, DVD and Blu-ray) of their show on 14 December 2013 in Guadalajara, Mexico.
+Before the reunion album was released, on May 6, 2014, the then-current lineup of Santana released a new studio album entitled Corazón.
+On September 9, 2014, this was followed by the release of Corazón – Live from Mexico: Live It to Believe It, a live album (on CD, DVD and Blu-ray) of their December 14, 2013 concert in Guadalajara, Mexico.

-On 15 April 2016, Santana released Santana IV, the wildly anticipated studio album that reunited the early 1970s classic lineup of Carlos Santana (guitar, vocals), Gregg Rolie (keyboards, lead vocals), Neal Schon (guitar, vocals), Michael Carabello (percussion) and Michael Shrieve (drums).
+On April 15, 2016, Santana released Santana IV, the wildly anticipated studio album that reunited the late 1960s and early 1970s classic lineup of Carlos Santana (guitar, vocals), Gregg Rolie (keyboards, lead vocals), Neal Schon (guitar, vocals), Michael Carabello (percussion) and Michael Shrieve (drums).
 The album marked the first time in 45 years – since 1971's multi-platinum classic Santana III – that the quintet had recorded together.
+The first single from Santana IV, entitled "Anywhere You Want to Go", had been previously released on February 5, 2016.